cotoglinee470/machinefacts/README.md

-The Stutz Bearcat, introduced in 1912 but popular throughout the 1920s, was a legendary sports car known for its speed and performance, often used in motorsport competitions.
+The Willys-Overland Jeep Station Wagon, introduced in 1946, was one of the first mass-produced all-steel station wagons, offering versatility and ruggedness for post-war families.